Elaine Chao: Resignation

-Post-Trump administration
+Between Trump administrations

 In August 2021, Chao was elected to the board of directors of the Kroger supermarket chain.
 In 2021, Chao also joined the Board of Trustees of the John F. Kennedy Center for the Performing Arts.
+In 2024 she joined the board of directors of Mobileye.

+In January 2023, Chao, in a statement provided to Politico and NBC News, rebuked Trump for a series of racist attacks on her during his 2024 presidential campaign.

+Second Trump administration

+In January 2025, Trump appointed Chao to the Kennedy Center Board of Trustees.

 Controversies

-In 2013, liberal SuperPAC Progress Kentucky tweeted about Mitch McConnell's "Chinese wife" and alleged that she is why "your job moved to China."
-The tweets were removed following an investigation by NPR that noted Chao was a U.S. citizen, was born in Taiwan, and that the PAC had failed to file required disclosures.
-A similar message by a Kentucky Democrat in 2014 claimed that Chao "isn't from KY [Kentucky], she is Asian."
-An apology was issued by the Kentucky Democratic Party.
-In 2021 Chao spoke publicly against incidents of anti-Asian harassment.
+In 2013, Super PAC Progress Kentucky stated in a tweet that Chao was Mitch McConnell's "Chinese wife" and that this "[m]ay explain why your job moved to China", linking to conspiracy theorist and radio host Jeff Rense's website.
+After being criticized by Democrats and Republicans for racially insensitive tweets, Progress Kentucky apologized and deleted them.
+In 2014, the owner of a Democratic political consulting firm in Northern Kentucky responded to Mitch McConnell's remarks at a Republican breakfast by posting in her personal Twitter account that Chao "isn't from KY, she is Asian".
+The Kentucky Democratic Party denounced the tweet, and the owner deleted her Twitter account.

-Critics have claimed that her family's shipping company, Foremost Group has ties to China.
+Critics have claimed that the Chao family's shipping company, Foremost Group, has ties to China.
 From January 2018 to April 2019, 72% of the total tonnage of chartered cargo shipped by Foremost was shipped to and from China.
-During Mitch McConnell's reelection campaign in 2020, his Democratic opponent Amy McGrath accused McConnell of making "millions from China."
-The Washington Post called these claims "spurious" and rated them "three Pinocchios" out of a possible four.
+During Mitch McConnell's reelection campaign in 2020, his Democratic opponent Amy McGrath accused McConnell of making "millions from China".
+The Washington Post called these claims "spurious" and rated them "three Pinocchios" out of a possible four, remarking that, although McConnell is one of the wealthiest senators in Congress, "The story of how McConnell got rich has nothing to do with Chinese trade deals, spycraft or the coronavirus.
+He simply married into a higher tax bracket."

 As Secretary of Transportation, Chao appeared in at least a dozen interviews with her 96-year-old father, James, the founder of her family's shipping company.
-Some media outlets said the appearances raised ethical concerns, as public officials are prohibited from using their office to profit others or themselves.
-The Transportation Department's inspector general cited numerous instances where Chao's office helped promote her family's shipping business.
-The inspector general asked the Trump administration's Justice Department in December 2020 to consider a criminal investigation into Chao, but the DOJ denied the request.
-Federal disclosures cited by The New York Times revealed a gift to Chao and her husband from Chao's father valued between $5 million and $25 million.
+Some media outlets said the appearances raised ethical concerns, as public officials are prohibited from using their office to profit others or themselves; a report by the Transportation Department's Inspector General, released in March 2021, cited multiple instances where Chao's office had helped to promote her family's shipping business.
+The Inspector General had asked the Trump administration's Justice Department in December 2020 to consider a criminal investigation into Chao, but the DOJ denied the request.
+Federal disclosures cited by The New York Times revealed a gift to Chao and her husband from Chao's father in 2017 valued between $5 million and $25 million.